Green Tea – Functions, Effectiveness, Preparation, Dosages, Side-Effects

 Heart Health –

 Heart disease is a serious condition.
-Green tea consumption has been associated to a lower risk of blocked arteries in population studies.
+Green tea consumption has been associated with a lower risk of blocked arteries in population studies.
 Men appear to have a stronger relationship than women.
 Additionally, persons who drink at least three cups of this, each day may have a lower risk of heart disease death.

 Fat Burning Properties –